winbench/bench/docs/src-content/guide/app-setup.md

 is used.

 ### Default Apps {#typ-default}
-Default apps are programs, which consist of at least one file, which is executable by Windows.
+_Default Apps_ are programs, which consist of at least one file, which is executable by Windows.
 This can be an `*.exe`, a `*.cmd`, or a `*.bat` file.
 A default app has a resource file or archive which can be downloaded via a HTTP(S) URL.